Probability propagation rules for Aristotelian syllogisms: Validity and existential import.

 For Datisi, the conditional event existential import assumption is ${p(M|(S \vee M))>0}$, which makes Datisi probabilistically informative:

-We will also consider the following \begin{definition} The \emph{unconditional event existential import assumption} is defined by assuming that the probability of the conditioning event of the minor premise is positive. \end{definition} \begin{remark} Let $H_1,H_2$, and $H_3$ (where some of them may coincide) denote the conditioning event of the major premise, the minor premise, and of the conclusion, respectively.
+We will also consider the following \begin{definition} The \emph{unconditional event existential import assumption} is defined by assuming that the probability of the conditioning event of the minor premise is positive. \end{definition} For example, for Datisi, the unconditional event existential import assumption is ${p(M)>0}$.
+In the next remark we observe that Definition~\ref{DEF:EI} is stronger than Definition~\ref{DEF:CEI}, and hence for Datisi it means that $p(M)>0$ implies that $p(M|S\vee M)>0$ (but not \emph{vice versa}). \begin{remark} Let $H_1,H_2$, and $H_3$ (where some of them may coincide) denote the conditioning event of the major premise, the minor premise, and of the conclusion, respectively.
 Then, the unconditional event existential import assumption is $p(H_2)>0$ while the conditional event existential import assumption is $p(H_2|(H_1\vee H_2 \vee H_3))>0$.
 We observe that in general $p(H_2)=p(H_2\wedge (H_1\vee H_2 \vee H_3))=p(H_2|(H_1\vee H_2 \vee H_3))p(H_1\vee H_2 \vee H_3)$.
 Then,